imixs/imixs-cloud/README.md

  - **apps/** is the place where where your custom business services are configured.
 Each sub-directory holds at least one kubernetes object description (yaml file).
 Optional additional configuration files are also located in this directory.

- - **management/** sub-folder holds the configuration for all management services running on your kubernetes cluster.
-This configuration is maintained by this project and can be customized for individual needs.
+ - **management/** in this directory you can find all the management services which are part of the _Imixs-Cloud_.
+This different service are maintained by this project and can be customized for individual needs.

- - **scripts/**  provides bash scripts to apply or delete an application and also the setup script to setup a kubernetes node.
+ - **scripts/**  provides bash scripts to setup a new kubernetes node.

  - **tools/**  provides useful tools

-You can copy this structure from [GitHub](https://github.com/imixs/imixs-cloud) to setup and create your own _Imixs-Cloud_ environment.

-	$ git clone https://github.com/imixs/imixs-cloud.git && rm -rf imixs-cloud/.git/

-Optional you can also fork the repo directyl on Github.